Lord-of-the-Galaxy/Scrabble/README.md

-# Scrabble
+# Scrabble AI Framework
-A new try at building a better Scrabble
+A framework for building an AI for this version of Scrabble